lintonye/learnreact.design/2017-06-08-what-is-react.md

 ![a few sketches of yoga poses on a piece of paper, in sketched tree forms, or perhaps just stickman](/images/what-is-react/08-thinker.png)

-More importantly, you can leave placeholders in your request to represent different variations of a same pose.
+Even cooler, you can leave placeholders in your request to represent different variations of a same pose.

 This way, when somebody asks for portraits of Domo wearing a different hat, you don't have to talk to Domo again.
 You can just sit back and let him change it himself.